Published on June 16th, 2017 | by Ruben5

 High ceilings are a key element in keeping temperatures low: on the one hand the huge volume of air takes longer to warm (acting as an insulating chamber), on the other hand the height lets the hot air rise well above the barrels.
 The central arch of bodegas in Jerez can reach up to 15 metres, with slightly lower side arches.
 It is reckoned that the total volume of air inside a bodega should be around 18-20 times that of the wines.

 As hot air rises, it keeps the ground level cooler, which is why Fino and Manzanilla casks are usually located near the floor and oxidative types of sherry towards the top of the solera stacks.

 The high roofs are usually supported by an A-frame or other open structures that don’t block the airflow.
-Sometimes the roof is insulated with cork to keep the heat out.
+Often the roofs wille be made with curved Arab tiles for insulation, and sometimes there is a cork lining to keep more heat out.

 When the hot air rises, it is evacuated through small, high-placed windows which act as chimneys.
 They are usually rectangular or square, although some are circular to stress the resemblance with churches.
 During the day they are covered with esparto grass blinds, to block most of the light but also to keep dust and insects out, but they’re never fully closed of course.
 By keeping the esparto grass moist, the air that goes in is cooled down.

 Thick walls – 60 centimetres or more, with no insulation – are another key element: their inertia keeps the temperatures stable day and night.
 Building them in a porous material helps to transmit moisture and produce high levels of humidity on the inside.

 Walls are painted white on the outside, to block sunlight.